Brioni (brand): Expansion

 In 1985, the company opened a tailoring school in Penne with the aim of transmitting to younger generations the specific Brioni sartorial method.
 The same year, Brioni opened a store in New-York's Fisher Building on 52nd Street.

 In 1990, Umberto Angeloni was appointed CEO of Brioni.
 He embarked the company in a diversification of its product lines, from sportswear to womenswear (Lady Brioni) and accessories.
 Between 1995 and 2001, the company's revenue grew threefold to 150 million dollars.
 In 2007, Brioni tied a partnership with the Royal College of Art in London to train master tailors through a 3-year program (the partnership ended in 2019).

 In 2006, Angeloni was replaced by three joint CEOs: Antonella de Simone, Andrea Perrone, and Antonio Bianchini.
 In June 2007, Angeloni and his wife sold their 17% share in the company.
 In 2009, Brioni was hit by the economic crisis but refused to relocate its manufacturing outside of Italy.
-Instead, the brand released new categories of products with new fabrics and introduced a men’s scent, the brand’s first foray into fragrances since the release of the 1958 Good Luck fragrance.
-Andrea Perrone took over as CEO and appointed Alessandro Dell'Acqua as creative director of womenswear in May 2010, but the brand discontinued its women’s line the following year.
+Instead, the brand released new categories of products with new fabrics and introduced a men's scent, the brand's first foray into fragrances since the release of the 1958 Good Luck fragrance.
+Andrea Perrone took over as CEO and appointed Alessandro Dell'Acqua as creative director of womenswear in May 2010, but the brand discontinued its women's line the following year.

-The New Brioni
+Kering acquisition

 In 2011, Brioni was acquired by the French luxury group PPR (renamed Kering in 2013).
 For the past decade, the brand had been struggling to redefine itself, the influence of streetwear and casual office wear was driving the younger clientele away from the traditional suits tailored by Brioni.
 Francesco Pesci, an employee of the company since 1994, acted as CEO of Brioni during the transition.
 In July 2012, Brendan Mullane was appointed creative director of Brioni.
 Mulllane experimented with silk, hand-painted fabrics, and kimono-belted suits in his collections.
-In 2014, the brand launched the Brioni Eau de Toilette.
+Brioni launched its first fragrance in collaboration with Firmenich in 2014.